Chamicero del Perijá Reserve

 We enjoyed an orchid centerpiece, probably picked just outside, at our meals here.

 The lodge had hummingbird feeders.
 Most of the hummingbirds were Longuemare's Sunangel, and there were a lot of them.
-(At the time they were Amethyst-throated Sunangels, but the species has since been split.)

 It was hard to catch one with the light just right to show the amethyst color.